josephwan21/MAD25_T01_Team2/README.md

 - Mobile Calendar Apps (Google Calendar, Apple Calendar)
   - Used by students for general task tracking.
   - Lacks integration with school-specific events, maps, and task notifications.
-  - Cannot sync automatically with school timetables or course data.

 ### Motivation
 - The exisiting NPAL2 mobile application and the NPAL website are **inconsistent**.